vippsas/vipps-login-api/vipps-login-api-faq.md

 ## How can I change my name and logo?

-Vipps login will show the name of the sales unit you use in the different Vipps login user dialogues.
+Vipps Login will show the name of the sales unit you use in the different Vipps Login user dialogues.
 This includes the confirm login screen, the give consent screen and the overview of consents given.

 You can administer this name for `production` in [portal.vipps.no](https://portal.vipps.no).
 Unfortunatly you cannon change the name used for the test environment.
 To change your display name in production you go to sales units ("salgssteder") in the left menu and select the correct unit.
 From this page you can see the key information for this sales unit:
 ![You can administer this name in [portal.vipps.no](https://portal.vipps.no).
 You go to the sales unit ("salgssted") and click the correct unit.
 From this page you can see the key information for this sales unit:](images/Sales_unit_see_info.png)